Karina Villa: Resolutions

-103rd General Assembly & Beyond
+103rd General Assembly and beyond

 Villa spent the 103rd General Assembly as a member of the Illinois State Senate.
 During this Assembly, Villa worked on legislation centered around human rights, environmental issues, labor issues, substance abuse, and access to public health.
 In the context of the Gaza genocide, Villa spoke out in support of the human rights of Palestinians and backed a bill aimed at repealing a 2015 law prohibiting Illinois' state pension funds from investing in companies boycotting Israel, which she described as a limitation on freedom of speech.
 Villa has criticized Trump's deportation policy and ICE's actions, stating that "ICE does not keep up safe".
 She issued community warnings during an ICE raid in Chicago in September 2025, and was seen running through neighborhoods, shouting to not open doors and to stay inside.

+2026 Illinois State Comptroller campaign

+In August 2025, Villa announced she was running for the Democratic nomination for Illinois State Comptroller in the 2026 Democratic primary election.
+She made her campaign announcement at an event in Chicago's Little Village neighborhood, joined by U.S. Representatives Delia Ramirez and Chuy García along with other state and local leaders.
+Villa said she planned to bring her legislative experience in budget leadership and tax relief to the statewide office.

+Villa entered a crowded Democratic primary that included State Representative Margaret Croke, State Representative Stephanie Kifowit, and Lake County Treasurer Holly Kim, among others.
+Despite not receiving the Cook County Democratic Party's slating endorsement, her campaign highlighted her record flipping competitive districts and her work on state budgets.

+On March 17, 2026, she lost the Democratic primary to Croke.